B-brane transport in anomalous (2,2) models and localization: Hirzebruch-Jung model

 \subsection{Coulomb and mixed branches}

 The Hirzebruch-Jung models we consider also admit Coulomb and mixed branch vacua.
 As explained in \autoref{ssec:mixedbranches}, these are found by searching, for each subspace of the chirals, some vacua in which these chirals (and no others) are not given a mass by~$\sigma$.
 The dimension of the branch is~\eqref{dimensionofbranch}, which vanishes unless the set of charges of these chiral multiplets obey linear relations.
 In our models, any $r-1$ of the charge vectors $Q^i$ are linearly independent, so the only branch of positive dimension is the one in which all chiral multiplets can get vevs, namely the Higgs branch.
-Other branches only consist of isolated vacua, and the distinction between Coulomb and mixed vacua is unimportant.\footnote{In future work we plan to work on models in which mixed branches have positive dimension.}
+Other branches only consist of isolated vacua, and the distinction between Coulomb and mixed vacua is unimportant.\footnote{In more complicated models, mixed branches can have positive dimension.}